Azure/cloud-scale-data-for-devs-guide/docs/get-started-with-java-and-cosmos-db.md

 ### Run the code

-Install dependencies:
+Install your dependencies:

 ```maven
 mvn install to install dependencies.
 ```

-Run locally and access the API at `http://localhost:8080:`
+Run the following code locally then access the API at `http://localhost:8080:`

 ```maven
 mvn spring-boot:run